ashishmishra36/learnings/ecommerce/README.md

   - Launching the E-Commerce application
   - User Registration
   - User Login
-- Generates a detailed HTML test report
+- Generates a detailed HTML test report and allure report
 - Easy to configure and extend

 ---